Creed III: Release

+Theatrical

 Creed III premiered in Mexico City on February 9, 2023, and was released in the United States on March 3.
-It was originally scheduled to be theatrically released on November 23, 2022 by Metro-Goldwyn-Mayer in the United States, and Warner Bros.
-Pictures internationally, but on July 28, it was delayed to March 3.
+It was originally scheduled to be theatrically released on November 23, 2022, by Metro-Goldwyn-Mayer Pictures (MGM) in the United States, and Warner Bros.
+Pictures internationally (excluding the Nordics), but on July 28, it was delayed to March 3.

 It is the first MGM film to not be distributed by United Artists Releasing after Amazon shut down the distributor's operations and folded it into MGM.